Orbit: Illustration

-It is worth noting that orbital rockets are launched vertically at first to lift the rocket above the atmosphere (which causes frictional drag), and then slowly pitch over and finish firing the rocket engine parallel to the atmosphere to achieve orbit speed.
+Newton's laws

-Once in orbit, their speed keeps them in orbit above the atmosphere.
-If e.g., an elliptical orbit dips into dense air, the object will lose speed and re-enter (i.e. fall).
-Occasionally a space craft will intentionally intercept the atmosphere, in an act commonly referred to as an aerobraking maneuver.
+Gravity and motion

-Newton's laws of motion
+In most real-world situations, Newton's laws provide a reasonably accurate description of motion of objects in a gravitational field.
+The adjustments needed to accommodate the theory of relativity become appreciable in cases where the object is in the proximity of a significant gravitational source such as a star, or a high level of accuracy is needed.

-Newton's law of gravitation and laws of motion for two-body problems
+The acceleration of a body is equal to the combination of the forces acting on it, divided by its mass.
+The gravitational force acting on a body is proportional to the product of the masses of the two attracting bodies and decreases inversely with the square of the distance between them.
+For a two-body problem, defined as an isolated system of two spherical bodies with known masses and sufficient separation, this Newtonian approximation of their gravitational interaction can provide a reasonably accurate calculation of their trajectories.

-In most situations, relativistic effects can be neglected, and Newton's laws give a sufficiently accurate description of motion.
-The acceleration of a body is equal to the sum of the forces acting on it, divided by its mass, and the gravitational force acting on a body is proportional to the product of the masses of the two attracting bodies and decreases inversely with the square of the distance between them.
-To this Newtonian approximation, for a system of two-point masses or spherical bodies, only influenced by their mutual gravitation (called a two-body problem), their trajectories can be exactly calculated.
 If the heavier body is much more massive than the smaller, as in the case of a satellite or small moon orbiting a planet or for the Earth orbiting the Sun, it is accurate enough and convenient to describe the motion in terms of a coordinate system that is centered on the heavier body, and we say that the lighter body is in orbit around the heavier.
 For the case where the masses of two bodies are comparable, an exact Newtonian solution is still sufficient and can be had by placing the coordinate system at the center of the mass of the system.

-Defining gravitational potential energy
+Energy and conic sections

 Energy is associated with gravitational fields.
 A stationary body far from another can do external work if it is pulled towards it, and therefore has gravitational potential energy.
 Since work is required to separate two bodies against the pull of gravity, their gravitational potential energy increases as they are separated, and decreases as they approach one another.
 For point masses, the gravitational energy decreases to zero as they approach zero separation.
 It is convenient and conventional to assign the potential energy as having zero value when they are an infinite distance apart, and hence it has a negative value (since it decreases from zero) for smaller finite distances.